 The sound of my voice echoed throughout the empty space.

 I ran upstairs and went room to room.
-I could not find her.

 “Daisy!” we all began to yell while searching inside the closets and bathrooms on various floors.
 Where could she be?
-There were no hiding places.
-Everything was gone.
+There were no hiding places; everything was gone.